800:072 01/03 8:00/9:00 a.m. MWF WRT 009 Fall Semester 2008

 courses which are more mathematical (theoretical).
 This course will serve

-as a foundation for such courses.
+as a foundation for either type of course.
 You will be expected to know the

 mathematics, probability, statistical measures, and statistical tests you have